 Some people tend to see elephants as big, dumb animals.
 This is not true at all.
 Several research studies have shown that these creatures are highly intelligent and empathetic beings.
-Elephants are not only capable of using tools, but are very caring toward members of their herd.
+They are not only capable of using tools, but they are very caring toward members of their herd.

 Subscribe to our Newsletter!